 Learn more on the opening event’s website.

-October 3, 2024 – Shannon Nichol, FASLA, PLA, LEED AP, is giving a virtual presentation, Forms, Weeds, and Real Life, as a guest speaker for the New York Botanical Garden’s Annual Landscape Portfolio Lecture Series on Tuesday, October 15th.
+October 3, 2024 – Shannon Nichol is giving a virtual presentation, Forms, Weeds, and Real Life, as a guest speaker for the New York Botanical Garden’s Annual Landscape Portfolio Lecture Series on Tuesday, October 15th.

 As co-founder of Seattle-based landscape design firm GGN, Shannon Nichol is committed to specifying local native plant palettes through long-term and norm-breaking collaborations with local horticulturalists and landscape managers around the world.
 Stemming from a lifelong enthusiasm and amateur familiarity with her home region’s under-used native plants, Nichol has documented the successes and failures of incorporating native plantings into her own gardens over the last 15 years, a process that has heavily influenced her professional work and led to many creative explorations and friendships along the way.